 Morena, the ruling party in Mexico, abandoned its plans to nationalize lithium production and is now promoting private investment to help develop the country's potential in the metal used to make batteries.
 Mexico, a major producer of copper and silver, is home to large potential lithium reserves.
 Most of it is found in hard-to-mine clay deposits, which are costly and technically complicated to extract.

-Economy Secretary Tatiana Clouthier stated last month that the Mexican government was considering a public-private partnership to develop lithium.
+Economy Secretary Tatiana Clouthier has stated that the Mexican government was considering a public-private partnership to develop lithium.
 She suggested that the state could have a 51% stake, a scheme that Armenta also supports.
 In the energy sector, private oil majors have mostly preferred to avoid alliances with state oil giant Pemex if the company is the operator of joint projects.
 It was unclear whether lithium investors would react similarly.

 World's lithium production stood at about 82,000 tons last year, according to the U.S. Geological Survey.